 Reference values for energy input according to mass

 In the following table we have compiled a few empirical values in this regard.
 Please consider them only as rough guidelines, for practice you must absolutely also make your own experiences.
-These values can also vary depending on how far away the Prospector is located from the rock.
+These values can also vary depending on how far away the ship is located from the rock.
 The values refer to the standard lasers.

 |Mass / kg||Charging %||Green Zone: Max. %||Green Zone: Min. %|